insideout/ai/_posts/_archive/2020-01-30-free-ai-developer-app-ibms-new-tool-can-label-objects-in-videos-for-you.md

 ---
 category: news
 title: "Free AI developer app: IBM's new tool can label objects in videos for you"
-excerpt: "IBM has released a new free tool designed to help developers cut the chore of labeling images in video when training AI object-detection models.
-The new auto-labeling tool is part of IBM's push to ..."
+excerpt: "IBM estimates it takes 200 to 500 samples of hand-labeled images for an AI object-recognition model to detect a specific object.
+SEE: How to implement AI and machine learning (ZDNet special report ..."
 publishedDateTime: 2020-01-30T15:36:00Z
 webUrl: "https://www.zdnet.com/article/free-ai-developer-app-ibms-new-tool-can-label-objects-in-videos-for-you/"
 ampWebUrl: "https://www.zdnet.com/google-amp/article/free-ai-developer-app-ibms-new-tool-can-label-objects-in-videos-for-you/"